David F. Emery

 David Farnham Emery (born September 1, 1948) is an American politician from Maine.
 He served four terms as a Republican U.S. Representative from 1975 to 1983.

 Early life and education

-Emery grew up in Rockland before attending college at Worcester Polytechnic Institute, where he received a BS in electronics engineering in 1970.
+Emery grew up in Rockland before attending college at Worcester Polytechnic Institute, where he received a BS in electrical engineering in 1970.
 Upon graduating, he entered politics.

 Political career

 Maine House of Representatives

 He served in the Maine House of Representatives 1970–1974 and was active in the Republican Party.

 Congress

 In 1974, Emery ran for the United States House of Representatives against incumbent Democrat Peter Kyros and won in an upset, one of only a handful of Republican gains in a year when Democrats gained 49 seats in the House of Representatives.
 He was reelected in 1976, 1978, and 1980.

 He served as a member of the Merchant Marine and Fisheries Committee for all four terms; on the Science and Technology Committee in the 94th congress (1975–1977); and on the House Armed Services Committee during the 95th, 96th and 97th Congresses (1977–1983).
 He was a member of the House Republican leadership during the 97th Congress, serving as Chief Deputy Republican Whip under Trent Lott.